briantanabe/project-log/projects/Sour Candy.md

 Quick notes on the video: She was pressured for time to finish, so there were some problems!
 It seems **the flavoring was too sour**, and one editor preferred the texture of the sour cherry to the lemon.

+## The Google Facts on Cornstarch
+I said I would give Claire's method more weight, but given that

 ## Strategy
 Based on the different recipes, I think I want to try three approaches: a corn starch setting test (used in real Sour Patch Kids), a pectin based approach, and the BA gelatin-pectin combo approach.
 While I don't have corn syrup on hand, my hope is sugar will suffice for this first test.
 Additionally, I'll be testing a single flavor to compare texture and get the pH right.